moorepants/dissertation/_sources/motioncapture.txt

 .. figure:: figures/motioncapture/treadmill.*
    :width: 4.69in

-   figTreadmill
+   :align: center
+   :target: treadmill.png

-   The :math:`3\times5` m treadmill at the Vrije Universiteit Amsterdam.
+   The :math:`3 \times 5` m treadmill at the Vrije Universiteit Amsterdam.

 We made use of the Optotrak Certus Motion Capture System [Northern2009]_ to record the motion of the bicycle and rider during the stability tasks.
 The